shsonawane/health-plus/README.md

 # Health Plus

-An holistic system that automates personal health monitoring with ease.
-The system uses various sensors to track patient’s health and uses internet to inform their doctors and loved ones in case of any issues.
-The data collected is displayed on on the web application.
+A holistic system for easily automating personal health monitoring.
+The system employs a variety of sensors to monitor patients' health and notify doctors and loved ones of any problems.
+The collected data is displayed on the web application.